When to Use a List Comprehension in Python

 Watch Now This tutorial has a related video course created by the Real Python team.
 Watch it together with the written tutorial to deepen your understanding: Understanding Python List Comprehensions

 One of Python’s most distinctive features is the list comprehension, which you can use to create powerful functionality within a single line of code.
 However, many developers struggle to fully leverage the more advanced features of list comprehensions in Python.
-Some programmers even use them too much, which can lead to code that’s less efficient and harder to read.
+Some programmers even use them too much, which can lead to code that’s harder to read and reason about.

 By the end of this tutorial, you’ll understand the full power of Python list comprehensions and know how to use their features comfortably.
 You’ll also gain an understanding of the trade-offs that come with using them so that you can determine when other approaches are preferable.